candicechen016/Data-cleaning/README.md

 **My part:**
 * This Notebook contains Japan and part of US.
 We combined cleaned parts in another tool.
 * Uesd Python as major cleaning tool.
 Used Excel for the final step of correcting some typos in Japanese city names.

-**More detailed processing steps documented in the Jupyter notebook file, IS537 Data Cleaning Final Project.ipynb.**
+* More detailed processing steps documented in the Jupyter notebook file, IS537 Data Cleaning Final Project.ipynb.*
+* The tidy version of my part is startbucks_jp_us2132_cleaned.csv.